Water Quality Improvement Projects

 - Provide great public education and outreach being close to Hayes Arena and the Apple Valley Community Center and near Apple Valley High School

-Learn more about the Hayes Arena Project and thanks to our partners:
+Learn more about the Hayes Arena Project and thanks to our project partners:

 Long Lake: Long Lake Park Iron Enhanced Sand Filter